oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

    Please provide the SYS password of source database and Auth token when asked.

-   Also note down the migration Job ID which is 3 in this case.
+   Also note down the migration job ID which is 3 in this case.

 5. Monitor the database migration evaluation.